 1. Ride over obstacles on the ground (natural logs are strongly recommended).
-Walk, trot or lope may be used but only one gait is required. - Walk-overs: Walk over no more than five logs no more than 10 inches high and spacing between 26-30 inches.
-The formation may be straight, curved, zigzagged or raised. - Trot-overs: Trot over no more than five logs no more than 10 inches high.
+Walk, trot or lope may be used but only one gait is required. - Walk-overs: Walk over no more than four logs no more than 10 inches high and spacing between 26 - 30 inches.
+The formation may be straight, curved, zigzagged or raised. - Trot-overs: Trot over no more than four logs no more than 10 inches high.
 The space between logs or poles should be 36-42 inches.
-The formation can also be straight, curved, zigzagged or raised. - Lope-overs: Lope over no more than five logs no more than 10 inches high.
-The space between logs should be 6 to 7 feet.
+The formation can also be straight, curved, zigzagged or raised. - Lope-overs: Lope over no more than three logs no more than 10 inches high.
+No more than two logs may be used in succession.
+The space between logs should be at least 6 to 7 feet.
 The formation can also be straight, curved, zigzagged or raised.